TraceLD/retropath/README.md

 ### Viewing the results

 To view the results see the `results` folder that has been generated after running the example.
+Inside the folder there should be a `results.csv` file with the generated global results.
+Open it.
+Inside the file there should be 6 results (not counting the header with the column names) with Initial source being `[pinocembrin]` for each.
+The last column should be `Iteration`.
+If you have got such results then they are correct.

 ### Full usage